Compare Invoice Finance Quotes

 Collection factoring works well for businesses with long payment terms, seasonal cash flow gaps, or customers who take their time settling invoices.
 It’s especially handy for industries like manufacturing, logistics, or professional services, where chasing down unpaid invoices can eat up time that could be better spent elsewhere.

-Unlike traditional loans, collection factoring focusses more on your client’s ability to pay rather than your business’s credit score.
-So, even if your company has less-than-ideal credit, you could still qualify—as long as your clients have a strong history of paying their invoices on time.
+Unlike traditional loans, collection factoring focuses more on your client’s ability to pay rather than your business’s credit score.
+So, even if your company has less-than-ideal credit, you could still qualify if your clients have a strong history of paying their invoices on time.

 Written by: